 Keely Cat-Wells is an Entrepreneur and Disability Activist dedicated to making social, systemic, and economic change.
-As the Founder and President of C Talent Keely has been named a One Young World Entrepreneur of the Year 2022, Forbes 30 Under 30 Entertainment honouree, Diana Award winner, an AdWeek Young Influential, GBEA Young Entrepreneur of the Year, Linkedin Top Voice, Rebel Girl Top 100 Changemaker and was featured the best-selling Good Night Stories for Rebel Girls series.
+As the Founder and President of C Talent Keely has been named a One Young World Entrepreneur of the Year 2022, Forbes 30 Under 30 honouree, Diana Award winner, an AdWeek Young Influential, Great British Entrepreneur of the Year, Linkedin Top Voice, Rebel Girl Top 100 Changemaker and was featured the best-selling Good Night Stories for Rebel Girls series.
 Keely has also been appointed as an Advisory Board Member to Lady Gaga’s Born This Way Foundation.

-Keely serves as a UNITE 2030 Youth Delegate, developing tools and programming to support young people everywhere to achieve the Global Goals and accelerate SDG solutions.
-Keely is a Forbes Contributor, Tory Burch Foundation fellow and has spoken as a Disability Subject Matter Expert for companies and organizations including, The LEGO Group, United Nations, Google, NBC, Vidmob, Advertising Week, No Barriers USA (where she also serves as a Board Member), Cannes Film Festival, The Valuable 500, and Virgin Media among others.
+Keely is a Forbes Contributor, Tory Burch Fellow and has spoken as a Disability Subject Matter Expert for companies and organizations including, The LEGO Group, United Nations, Google, NBC, Vidmob, Advertising Week, No Barriers USA (where she also serves as a Board Member), Cannes Lions, Cannes Film Festival, The Valuable 500, and Virgin Media among others.
 In addition, Keely joined the Duke and Duchess of Sussex, Meghan and Prince Harry in an intimate roundtable discussion focused on advancing gender equality and inclusion, which was moderated by disability activist and C Talent Advisory Board member, Sinéad Burke.

-Keely was chosen as a youth leader at the first Mental Health Youth Action Forum hosted by MTV Entertainment Group, in coordination with the Biden-Harris Administration and 18 leading mental health nonprofits.
+Keely was a youth leader at the first Mental Health Youth Action Forum hosted by MTV Entertainment Group, in coordination with the Biden-Harris Administration and 18 leading mental health nonprofits.
 Selena Gomez, First Lady Dr Jill Biden, Surgeon General Dr Murthy and President Joe Biden were in attendance and conversation.
 The forum took place at the White House, driving mental health awareness to action through storytelling and media.